Setup a CI pipeline

 Tip

-Check out our post on How to analyze code quality incrementally for a more refined use-case.
+Check out our post on Streamlining Incremental Code Analysis with GitHub Actions for a more refined use-case.